grafana/loki/docs/sources/upgrading/_index.md

     external_labels:
       client: b
 ```
-However due to the way the Promtail client metrics were registered, and more specifically the way the Promtail stream lag metric labels were set, there was a bug
+A failure to scrape metrics at runtime was caused by the combination of the way the Promtail client metrics were registered and the Prometheus metric instrumentation library not catching a bug in Promtail's metrics.
-that should have been caught by Prometheus' metric instrumentation library (duplicate metric registration/attempt to register the same metric with different label sets)
+This was caused by allowing `stream_lag_labels` to be set for each client, which made it was possible to cause duplicate metric registration/attempt to register the same metric with different label sets.
+Prometheus will fail scrapes when it detects metrics with the same labelset.
-but was not, and therefore would result in a failure to scrape metrics at runtime.
-This was due to allowing `stream_lag_labels` to be set for each client,
-which could result in that metric for each client having the same label values.
-To remedy this, the `stream_lag_labels` config field has been moved to a new
+To rememdy this, the `stream_lag_labels` parameter configuration has been moved to a newtop-level `options` configuration block.
-top level section `options`.
-example:
+If you currently set a value for configuration per client, you will need to move and only set it once, as in this example:
 ```
 options:
   - stream_lag_labels: "filename,something_else"